Christian leaders wrestle with Atlanta shooting suspect’s Southern Baptist ties

 “Christians must also lead the way in refusing to listen to and refusing to amplify the voices of those who would incite hatred against minority populations,” Moore said in a statement.

-The SBC denomination has been engulfed in an explosive debate over race in recent months, especially since Southern Baptist leaders condemned something called Critical Race Theory, an academic movement that views racism as central to society’s problems.
-Several Black pastors have left the denomination, and prominent Bible teacher Beth Moore revealed last week that she has also parted ways.
+The SBC denomination has been engulfed in a debate over race in recent months, especially since Southern Baptist leaders condemned “critical race theory,” an academic movement that views racism as central to society’s problems.
+Several Black pastors have left the denomination, and prominent Bible teacher Beth Moore revealed last week that she has also parted ways with it.

-Long’s church is part of a group in the SBC called Founders Ministry, which has pushed the convention in a more conservative direction in recent years.
+Long’s church is part of a group in the SBC called Founders Ministries that has pushed the convention in a more conservative direction in recent years.
+The group has described “white fragility” as “racism” and called critical race theory “godless and materialistic ideologies.”

+Tom Ascol, president of Founders Ministries, said he does not know the Crabapple church and that it lists itself voluntarily.
+He pointed to a disclaimer on the group’s website that states that it is not able to evaluate and endorse each church.

+Josh Buice, the Georgia-based founder of G3 Ministries and part of a group that opposes social-justice efforts, said that he is not concerned with that movement’s connections to Crabapple and Long or how the movement’s rhetoric might be used in the future to foment further violence.

 Raymond Chang, a Korean American who is head of the Asian American Christian Collaborative, said he was disappointed but not surprised to learn that Long was an SBC member.

-“One of the things that is difficult about White evangelical Christian churches and spaces is that they struggle to talk about race and racism in any meaningful way and create conditions in which racism and white supremacy can sadly flourish,” said Chang, who is campus minister at the evangelical Wheaton College outside Chicago.
+“One of the things that is difficult about White evangelical Christian churches and spaces is that they struggle to talk about race and racism in any meaningful way and create conditions in which racism and white supremacy can sadly flourish,” said Chang, campus minister at Wheaton College, and evangelical school outside Chicago.

-Many leaders of predominantly White evangelical churches say churches should simply focus on preaching the gospel, Chang said.
-“Their version of just preaching the gospel is like treating every illness with Advil or chemotherapy instead of treating it with medical precision,” he said.
-“Jesus spoke against specific sins.”

 Chang said people of color within White evangelical spaces who try to help on issues of race are often silenced or pushed out, or they burn out.
-The SBC, he said, seems to consistently spend more energy on resisting efforts to dismantle racism than addressing racism within its church.

 “A lot of people wouldn’t be surprised that he came out of an SBC church,” Chang said.
 “They need to wrestle with whether they had a part systemically in the long chain of discipleship in producing someone that could do something like this.”